enricostara/kotlin-cli-chat/README.md

 The implementation will purposely have no dependencies on third-party libraries.
 It will attempt to solve common problems (such as command-line argument mapping) using only the language's expressiveness.

-The code and the comments will be the only documentation provided by this project.
+The code, the comments, and the tests will be the only documentation provided by this project.
+Kotlin supports very well in writing the tests because it is expressive and concise.

 To be effective, I'll keep the code as simple as possible, only commenting on the most significant parts the first time.
-It might be better to clone the repository or download the zip, open the project with an appropriate IDE (like IntelliJ IDEA Community), and go through the code with the natural flow of execution (starting point is `io.kcc.KotlinCliChat`)
+It might be better to clone the repository or download the zip, open the project with an appropriate IDE (like IntelliJ IDEA Community), and go through the code with the natural flow of execution (starting point is `io.kcc.KotlinCliChat`).

-Nevertheless, I have put all the very basic operational details in this readme file to compile and run the project.
+Nevertheless, I put all the very basic operational details in this readme file to compile and run the project.

 ## the chat

 This chat uses a simple command-line interface to perform all required actions, such as logging in, creating a topic, joining a topic already there, etc.

 The default implementation uses a filesystem-based communication protocol; therefore, a network file system could be used in an almost real scenario.